chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 * There are at least **eight** members of the Hexenzirkel, and one of them has died.
 * Capitano may be resurrected in Khaenriah, **3** regions after Natlan, fitting his three nails constellation.

-## Conclusion: Signora may become playable in 5.8
+## Conclusion: Signora may become playable in 5.8 or 6.x
-Given how there's still the mysterious 17th character, the existence of version 5.8, and the resurrection plot hasn't happened yet, that leads me to this conclusion: Signora may be resurrected in either 5.7 or 5.8, in the Mare Jivari interlude chapter, and become playable in 5.8.
+Given how there's still the mysterious 17th character, the existence of version 5.8, and the resurrection plot hasn't happened yet, that leads me to this conclusion: Signora may be resurrected in 5.8, in the Mare Jivari interlude chapter, and become playable in either the second half or 6.x.

-This is because Hoyo is likely to release both Skirk and Dahlia in 5.7 due to them promising that all the teased characters from the 5.3 stream will be released no later than June, but they may still have to release the interlude chapter and resurrect her in 5.7 in order to prevent her drip marketing from spoiling the plot, as drip marketing is usually released a few weeks before the character release.
+Hoyo has officially confirmed that Skirk and Dahlia will be in 5.7, along with a Dainsleif act, so the 17th character will definitely show up in 5.8 instead.
+If she doesn't immediately become playable, then having her banner in 6.x would be quite fitting as we'll definitely be focusing on the Fatui and the new factions in there (the Lightkeepers, Frostmoon Scions, Voynich Guild, the Wild Hunt).

 As for how she will get resurrected?
 I'm not sure.
 Hoyo is known for overly complicating things, but my theory is that it may involve her remnants merging back into the CWoF.
 Remember that [her artifact description](https://genshin-impact.fandom.com/wiki/Crimson_Witch_of_Flames) mentions that she "sacrificed her mortal body to become the embodiment of liquid fire herself", which means that she's an elemental being rather than a normal human, and was the reason why she was able to live for 500 years.
 This means that Hoyo can pull some esoteric narratives that only those who are into her lore would immediately get, or something similar.

-We will see whether my predictions are correct when 5.7 and 5.8 betas come out.
+We will see whether my predictions are correct when 5.8 betas come out.
 It would be incredibly exciting if this turns out to be correct and I was able to predict that the missing 17th character was no coincidence.
 However, if this turns out to be false, then I'm willing to lose some of my dignity, because at the end of the day, these are just educated guesses, and even the so-called "leakers" get things wrong all the time because many of them aren't really leaking things, but rather just making some educated guesses like I do (take the Madame Ping in 5.3 "leaks" for example, or the [early Natlan "leaks"](https://old.reddit.com/r/Genshin_Impact/comments/1jrldt5/its_kinda_funny_how_badly_natlan_predictions_have/)).

 **I might be hyped up over nothing... or I might have done a 200 IQ move and predicted this would happen all along, like some kind of 4D Pierro's or Hexenzirkel's chess.**